Soy Wax:

 soy wax is

-• What are some advantages of using soy?
+• What are the benefits of using soy wax in your creations?

 What is Soy Wax?